wp-plugins/store-locator-le/readme.txt

 *Version 4.x is a major upgrade that is not compatible with the version 3.x or earlier add-on packs.*

 Visit the [Store Locator Plus Release Notes page](http://www.storelocatorplus.com/support/documentation/store-locator-plus/release-notes/) for the full change log.

+= 4.2.25 (2015-Jan-08) =

+* Enhancement: Provide better search layout shortcode elements for add-on packs to hook into such as [slp_search_element add_on location="very_top"]
+* Enhancement: Added manage_slp_admin to the Store Locator Plus custom taxonomy (stores) allowing 3rd party add-ons to grant user permissions to manage/edit/delete/assign store categories.
+* Fix: Google OEM License fields can be deleted after they are set to a value.
+* Fix: Google OEM API queries are working again.

 = 4.2.23 (2014-Dec-28) =